 In many cases, the absence of normal sperm is known to be a barrier to fertility, as for patients with a history of vasectomy.
 In other cases, a thorough evaluation may find that abnormalities exist in the quantity or proportion of normal sperm.
-The New Hope Center is pleased to offer individualized treatment plans to address these circumstances.
+The New Hope Center is pleased to offer individualized treatment plans to address these circumstances, which include the following:

 Surgical Sperm Extraction